-Two credits of health (HLT) or physical education (PED) are required of all students.
+2 Two credits of health (HLT) or physical education (PED) are required of all students.
 Veterans will be awarded HLT/PED credit based on military service.

-&lt;sup>3Students enrolling at Radford University should select a Sociology elective.
+3Students enrolling at Radford University should select a Sociology elective.

-&lt;sup>4Students planning to transfer to a four-year university other than Radford University should consult with their Mental Health advisor for other appropriate transfer classes
+Students planning to transfer to a four-year university other than Radford University should consult with their Mental Health advisor for other appropriate transfer classes